MADIAVE: Multi-Agent Debate for Implicit Attribute Value Extraction: Debate Scripts

 \section{Debate Scripts}

-In this appendix, we present concise multimodal debate traces between \texttt{Llama-3.2} (Agent~1) and \texttt{Phi-3.5} (Agent~2).
+In this appendix, we present concise multimodal debate traces and scripts between \texttt{\llamaname} (Agent~1) and \texttt{\phiname} (Agent~2).
 Each case begins with a brief summary, then shows an \emph{Inference Round} followed by a \emph{Debate Round}.
 The scripts illustrate how agents integrate textual cues (e.g., “Room Darkening,” measurements) with visual evidence (scene context, shape/fit).

 [4]{ \textbf{#1} (\emph{#2})\\ \textsc{Answer:} \emph{#3}\\ \textsc{Explanation:} #4 }